knative/docs/blog/docs/releases/announcing-knative-v1-3-release.md

 A new version of Knative is now available across multiple components.

-Follow the instructions in the documentation [Installing Knative](https://knative.dev/docs/install/) for the respective component.
+Follow the instructions in
+[Installing Knative](https://knative.dev/docs/install/) to install the components you require.

 ## Table of Contents